Section | Headnote |

 The court may order expungement of an eviction case court file if the court finds the expungement is clearly in the interests of justice and those interests are not outweighed by the public's interest in knowing about the record.

-(a) Except for clause (6), the court shall, without motion by any party, order expungement of an eviction case:
+(a) The court shall, without motion by any party except for clauses (6) and (7), order expungement of an eviction case:

 (1) commenced solely on the grounds provided in section 504B.285, subdivision 1, clause (1), if the court finds that the defendant occupied real property that was subject to contract for deed cancellation or mortgage foreclosure and: